 Level up your algebra skills, learn about functions and graphing, and solve problems in geometry and real-world modeling.

-Master the algebra of advanced functions including quadratics, logarithms, trigonometry, and more.
-Learn core concepts in probability and statistics.
+Master the algebra of advanced functions including quadratics, polynomials, logarithms, trigonometry, and more.
+Learn core concepts in combinatorics, probability, and statistics.

-Dive deep into the algebra of polynomials and advanced trigonometry.
-Encounter objects from higher math including complex numbers, vectors, and matrices.
+Dive deep into the algebra of polynomials, radical and rational functions, and advanced trigonometry.
+Encounter objects from higher math including complex numbers, vectors, matrices, parametric equations, and polar equations.

 AP Calculus AB and AP Calculus BC are high school advanced placement courses intended to prepare students for the respective College Board AP Exams.
 While AP Calculus BC is meant to represent the material covered in the two-semester university calculus sequence Calculus I and Calculus II, AP Calculus AB is a less comprehensive treatment, covering about 70% of the material.